Green Corn Rebellion: Aftermath

 A total of three people were killed in the Green Corn Rebellion in August 1917, one of whom was Clifford Clark, a black tenant farmer.
 Nearly 450 people were detained in connection with the incident, 266 of whom were released without charges being filed.
 Charges were levied against 184 participants, about 150 of whom were convicted or pleaded guilty and received jail and prison terms ranging from 60 days to 10 years.
 Those identified as leaders of the uprising received the heaviest sentences.

 Most were soon paroled or pardoned, but five men remained in the federal prison in Leavenworth, Kansas, in February 1922.

 The so-called "rebellion" was used as a cudgel against the Socialist Party of Oklahoma, which was blamed for the incident, whose origins were, however, largely spontaneous and external.
 That was one in a series of events that undermined the American socialist movement and fueled the First Red Scare.

-The Industrial Workers of the World shared the brunt of popular indignation although the organization had taken no part in the Green Corn Rebellion and had been related to the WCU only by the latter group WCU being formed in response to the IWW's refusal to organize tenant farmers.
+The Industrial Workers of the World shared the brunt of popular indignation although the organization had taken no part in the Green Corn Rebellion and had been related to the WCU only by the latter group being formed in response to the IWW's refusal to organize tenant farmers.

 The IWW was still blamed for every action of the WCU, however, and the bogey Green Corn Rebellion was ultimately used as a justification for further national measures against the IWW.

 An elderly Seminole-Muscogee Creek woman relayed to Roxanne Dunbar-Ortiz that her uncle had been imprisoned after the rebellion: "The full moon of late July, early August it was, the Moon of the Green Corn.
 It was not easy to persuade our poor white and black brothers and sisters to rise up.
 We told them that rising up, standing up, whatever the consequences, would inspire future generations.
 Our courage, our bravery would be remembered and copied.
 That has been the Indian way for centuries, since the invasions.
 Fight and tell the story so that those who come after or their descendants will rise up once again.
 It may take a thousand years, but that is how we continue and eventually prevail."

 A fictionalized account of the abortive revolt can be found in William Cunningham's novel, The Green Corn Rebellion, which was published by Vanguard Press in 1935.
 The novel was republished by University of Oklahoma Press in 2010.
 Sam Marcy, the founder of the Workers' World Party, upheld the Green Corn Rebellion as the ideal working-class antiwar struggle in his book "The Bolsheviks and War," which was published in 1985.

 In 2017, the centennial of the Green Corn Rebellion was marked by media coverage and the launch of a website to archive both historical and current interpretations of the event.